Path length: 4.3 miles

 Width: 880 yards

-“It looked like somebody walked through with a broom and knocked over whatever was loose enough to knockdown.”
-This was a quote from photo editor, Fred Dye of the Leaf-Chronicle.
+“It looked like somebody walked through with a broom and knocked over whatever was loose enough to knock down.”
+This was a quote from the photo editor, Fred Dye of the Leaf-Chronicle.

 What would turn out to be the busiest January on record for tornadoes continued on January 22, 1999.
-43 tornadoes occurred on this day and one of the strongest devastated the town of Clarksville, TN.
+43 tornadoes occurred on this day, and one of the strongest devastated Clarksville, TN.